The Performing Arts

 Speech and Drama

-All children from the age of four to Year 9 have a Speech and Drama lesson as part of their timetable which enables pupils to develop into confident, articulate members of society.
-Junior and Senior pupils may join their respective Drama Clubs and have successfully compete in the Coventry & Nuneaton Competitive Festivals.
-All pupils are encouraged to take LAMDA examinations in Verse and Prose & Acting, as well as Reading for Performance and Using Spoken English in the Senior School.
+All children from the age of four to Year 9 have a Speech and Drama lesson as part of their timetable.
+This lesson enables pupils to develop into confident, articulate members of society.
+Junior and Senior pupils may join their respective drama clubs and have successfully competed in local competitions and festivals.
+All pupils are encouraged to take the LAMDA examinations in Verse and Prose & Acting, as well as Reading for Performance and Using Spoken English in the Senior School.
 The higher grades of these examinations qualify for UCAS points.
-We are visited by external examiners from LAMDA twice a year.

 Specialist staff teach music to all pupils from the Early Years to Year 10.
-From the age of 7 pupils may have individual tuition in piano, singing, and guitar.
-Recorder lessons are available for Prep School pupils from Year 2.
-In the Senior School music is taught as a non examination subject.
-Pupils are encouraged to join the Junior and Senior choirs which take part in performances throughout the year, as well as successfully competing in the Leamington Competitive Festival.
-The Senior Choir have twice been invited to sing to Head Teachers at the Independent Schools Association Annual Conference at Coombe Abbey.
-A small Chamber Choir is regularly invited to sing at various charity events.
+From the age of seven pupils may have individual tuition in piano, singing and guitar.
+Recorder lessons are available for Prep school pupils from Year 2.
+In the Senior School, music is taught as a non-examination subject.
+Pupils are encouraged to join the Junior and Senior choirs, which take part in performances throughout the year, as well as competing successfully in local festivals.
+The Senior Choir has been invited to sing at special events including for the ISA annual conference.
+A small chamber choir is regularly invited to sing at various charity events.

-From a young age pupils are encouraged to express themselves through dance and to develop the physical control and discipline required to dance.
-One class a week in all of the following is available to pupils as they progress at no extra cost: Ballet, Modern, Tap, Freestyle/Disco, Contemporary, Commercial, Gymnastic Dance, Jazz, Musical Theatre, Street Dance and Fitness.
+From a young age, pupils are encouraged to express themselves through dance and to develop the physical control and discipline required to dance.
+One class a week in all of the following is available to pupils as they progress: ballet, modern, tap, freestyle/ disco, contemporary, commercial, gymnastic dance, jazz, musical theatre, street dance and fitness.

-The younger pupils have their dance lessons during the school day; older pupils during the lunch time, after school or on a Saturday if there is not a lesson available to them in the week.
-They are given the opportunity to perform at school functions, charity events and productions, both professional and amateur, at theatres in the region.
+The younger pupils have their dance lessons during the school day; older pupils during the lunchtime, after school or on a Saturday, if there is not a lesson available to them in the week.
+They are given the opportunity to perform at school functions, charity events, assemblies and productions, both professional and amateur, at theatres and venues in the region.